mattansb/cheatR/README.md

 cheatR: Catch 'em baddies <img src="doc\cheatRball.png" align="right" height="345" width="300"/>
 ================================================================================================

-This is a mini package to help you find cheaters by comparing hand-ins.
+This is a mini package to help you find cheaters by comparing hand-ins!

 Download and Install
 --------------------